smped/GRAVI/README.md

 2. Calling ChIP peaks
 3. Performing Differential Binding Analysis
 4. Comparing results across ChIP targets
-5. Identifying TF motifs (to be added soon)

 The minimum required input is one ChIP target with two conditions.